magpie-ea/magpie-backend/README.md

 1. Run `docker-compose up` to launch the application every time you want to run the server.
 Wait until the line `web_1  | [info] Running ProComPrag.Endpoint with Cowboy using http://0.0.0.0:4000` appears in the terminal.

-2. Visit localhost:4000 in your browser.
+2. Visit `localhost:4000` in your browser.
 You should see the server up and running.

   Note: Windows 7 users who installed *Docker Machine* might need to find out the IP address used by `docker-machine` instead of `localhost`.
 See [Docker documentation](https://docs.docker.com/get-started/part2/#build-the-app) for details.

+3. Use <kbd>Ctrl + C</kbd> to shut down the server.

 Note that the database for storing experiment results is stored at `/var/lib/docker/volumes/procomprag-volume/_data` folder by default.
 As long as this folder is preserved, experiment results should persist as well.

 # Experiments (Frontend)
 This program is intended to serve as the backend which stores and returns experiment results.
 An experiment frontend is normally written as a set of static webpages to be hosted on a hosting provider (e.g. [Github Pages](https://pages.github.com/)) and loaded in the participant's browser.